magiblot/tvision/README.md

 * Ncurses-based terminal support.
 * Mouse and key modifiers support on the Linux console.
 * Overall better display performance than SET's or Sergio Sigala's ports.
-* Simple segmentation fault handler that gives you the chance to 'continue running' the application if something goes wrong.
+* Redirection of `stdin`/`stdout`/`stderr` does not interfere with terminal I/O.
-* Ability to reconnect to a closed `stdin`/`stdout`/`stderr`.
+* Simple segmentation fault handler that gives you the chance to 'continue running' the application if something goes wrong (or even better: press `Ctrl+C` to terminate gracefully).

 There are a few environment variables that affect the behaviour of all Turbo Vision applications: